 The Company's incremental costs to obtain a contract may include a sales commission which is generally determined on a per order basis.
 For marketplace contracts, the Company recognizes costs over a period of one year or less.
 For supplier service contracts in excess of one year, the Company amortizes such costs on a straight-line basis over the average customer life of two years for new customers and over the renewal period for existing customers which is generally one year.
 Sales commissions are included in the Company's sales and marketing expenses in the Condensed Consolidated Statements of Operations and Comprehensive Loss.
-For the three months ended March 31, 2024 and 2023, the Company recognized approximately \$2.6 million and \$2.0 million, respectively of amortization related to deferred sales commissions.
-As of March 31, 2024 and December 31, 2023, the Company had deferred sales contract acquisition costs of \$2.2 million and \$3.1 million, respectively which is classified in other current assets on the Condensed Consolidated Balance Sheets.
+For the three and six months ended June 30, 2024, the Company recognized approximately \$1.8 million and \$4.3 million, respectively, of amortization related to deferred sales commissions.
+For the three and six months ended June 30, 2023 the Company recognized approximately \$2.0 million and \$4.0 million, respectively, of amortization related to deferred sales contract acquisition costs of \$1.0 million and \$3.1 million, respectively, which is classified in other current assets on the Condensed Consolidated Balance Sheets.